S3 Source

 **I want to set everything up on my own**

-Create the IAM role manually, then fill in the role ARN in Panther.
-When you set up the IAM role manually, you must also follow the instructions below to configure your S3 buckets to send notifications when new data arrives.
+Create the IAM role manually, then enter the role ARN in Panther.
+When you set up the IAM role manually, you must also follow the "Manual IAM role creation: Additional steps" instructions below to configure your S3 buckets to send notifications when new data arrives.

-On the Create IAM Role page, click the link that says I want to set everything up on my own.
+1. On the **Create IAM Role** page, click **I want to set up everything on my own**.

-Create the required IAM role.
-You may create the required IAM role manually or through your own automation.
+2. Create an IAM role, either manually or through your own automation.

 {